 A piston pump is a positive displacement pump, in which the high-pressure seal rotates with the piston.

-These type of reciprocating pump are used to move liquids or compressed gases.
+These types of pumps are used to move liquids or compressed gases.

-The two types of piston pumps are lift and force pumps operated by hand or by the engine.
+The two piston pumps are lift and force pumps operated by hand or by the engine.

 2. Plunger pump: